cylc/cylc-admin/docs/feb2020-workshop-agenda.md

 - platform changes

-- rose suite-run migration and related changes
-  - including new "cylc run" semantics (name/run1,2,3... etc.)
+- rose suite-run migration and related changes including new "cylc run" semantics (name/run1,2,3... etc.)

 - authorization
-  - can we specify an initial set of access levels?
+  - can we settle on an initial set of privilege levels?
   - implementation ideas

 - practical debugging session
   - how to debug the UI (with browser and Vue dev tools)
   - how to debug WFS and the UIS

-- coding
-  - can we usefully work together on something, for several afternoons (say)? e.g. an initial UI dot view?
+- coding: can we usefully work together on something, for several afternoons (say)?
+E.g.
+  - an initial UI dot view?
+  - Hub cross-user access
+  - authorization

 Finally: update the Gantt Chart through mid-2021